alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 # Definitions

-Contextual explanation
+Further context
+for several of
+these definitions
-for several of these definitions may also be found in the rationale section, below.
+may also be found
+in the rationale section,
+below.